CVE-2025-14736: CWE-269 Improper Privilege Management in shabti Frontend Admin by DynamiApps

 Technical Summary

-CVE-2025-14736 is a critical vulnerability classified under CWE-269 (Improper Privilege Management) found in the Frontend Admin by DynamiApps plugin for WordPress.
+CVE-2025-14736 is a critical security vulnerability classified under CWE-269 (Improper Privilege Management) found in the Frontend Admin by DynamiApps plugin for WordPress.
+This plugin, widely used to manage frontend administrative tasks, suffers from insufficient validation of user-supplied role values within the 'validate_value', 'pre_update_value', and 'get_fields_display' functions.
+Specifically, these functions fail to properly verify or sanitize the role parameter submitted during user registration or profile updates.
+As a result, an unauthenticated attacker who can access a user registration form containing a Role field can manipulate this field to assign themselves an administrator role.
+This privilege escalation bypasses all authentication and authorization controls, granting the attacker full administrative control over the WordPress site.
 The vulnerability affects all versions up to and including 3.28.25.
-It stems from insufficient validation of user-supplied role values within the plugin's 'validate_value', 'pre_update_value', and 'get_fields_display' functions.
-These functions fail to properly verify the legitimacy of role assignments during user registration or profile updates.
-Consequently, an unauthenticated attacker who can access a user registration form containing a Role field can manipulate the role parameter to assign themselves administrator privileges.
-This bypasses normal access controls and authentication mechanisms, granting full administrative control over the WordPress site.
-The vulnerability is remotely exploitable over the network without any authentication or user interaction, as indicated by the CVSS vector (AV:N/AC:L/PR:N/UI:N).
-The impact includes complete compromise of confidentiality, integrity, and availability of the affected site.
-Although no known exploits are currently reported in the wild, the critical nature and ease of exploitation make this a high-risk vulnerability.
-The plugin is widely used in WordPress environments, increasing the potential attack surface.
-The lack of available patches at the time of publication necessitates immediate defensive actions by administrators.
+The CVSS 3.1 base score is 9.8, indicating critical severity with network attack vector, no required privileges or user interaction, and full impact on confidentiality, integrity, and availability.
+Although no exploits have been publicly reported yet, the ease of exploitation and potential damage make this a high-risk vulnerability.
+The lack of patch links suggests that a fix may not yet be available, increasing urgency for mitigation.
+This vulnerability could be leveraged to deface websites, steal sensitive data, install malware, or disrupt services.

 Potential Impact